Grand Heartland River Cruise

 - Fenelon Elevator and Dubuque Shopping District - This historic cable car is a funicular elevator that is the shortest and steepest scenic railway, with stunning views of the Mississippi, Dubuque and the ship from the top.
 Peruse the shopping district on the surrounding streets.

 - The Mississippi River Museum & Aquarium - Part aquarium, part museum, part science center, enjoy this fantastic, educational museum.
-Make sure to stop by the large gift shop!
-From this stop, visit the Diamond Joe Museum, or the Mississippi River Walk.
+Make sure to stop by the large gift shop.
+From this stop, visit the Diamond Joe Museum or the Mississippi River Walk.

 Activity Level: Low | ADA Accessible: Partial

-Activity Level: Moderate | ADA Accessibility: Yes
+Activity Level: Moderate | ADA Accessible: Yes

-Activity Level: Moderate | ADA Accessible: Low
+Activity Level: Moderate | ADA Accessible: Yes

 Located along the banks of the Mississippi River, Davenport has been declared "The Most Livable Small City in America.”
 Led by your guide, explore Hauberg Estate and admire the impressive architecture and property.
 Next, visit The Quad City Botanical Center, featuring an indoor tropical garden with a waterfall, outdoor pond, pocket gardens, train garden (train schedule varies), greenhouse, and Children’s Garden featuring a Mississippi River water feature exhibit.
 Admire blooms of many shapes, sizes, and colors in our perennial and wildflower prairie gardens, as well as fruit bearing plants in the tropical sun.